0LNetworkCommunity/tool-scrubbers-guild/README.md

 ## Introduction
 A guild for 0L that has two main goals:

-* Allow people to learn Rust, Move and 0L/Diem architecture
+* Allow people to learn Rust, Move, and 0L/Diem architecture
 * Help build/maintain core tools within the 0L ecosystem
 > Participation is paid via faucets for any level of contribution(even passively attending meetings!).
-The goal is that renumeration is paid proportionally to the contibutions but is TBD as the project progresses.
+The goal is that remuneration is paid proportionally to the contributions but is TBD as the project progresses.
 Initial meeting attendees will be paid 10,000 coins for attending

 **Two Levels**

 * Show up and learn
 * Clean up rust tools via formatting/refactoring
 > The scope may change over time.
-Faucet is intially done manually with the idea to get it automated within a month.
+Faucet is initially done manually with the idea to get it automated within a month.

 ## Meeting

-We meet every Wednesday at 11AM PST in the 0L [Discord](https://discord.gg/GXazrCUV).
+We meet every Wednesday at 11 AM PST in the 0L [Discord](https://discord.gg/GXazrCUV).
 Meeting minutes and recordings will be posted here shortly thereafter.

 ## Organization